Understanding Chinese characters

 Ancient scripts

 The Chinese script is not the oldest known script.
 The Cuneiform script from about 5,500 years ago was used in Mesopotamia (present day Iraq and Iran) and was in use for about 3,000 years.
 Over 750,000 clay tablets using the cuneiform characters have been unearthed.
 The language was decoded in 1850 by Sir Henry Rawlinson ➚.
 In Egypt at around 5,000 years ago the famous hieroglyphic script developed; in this case the characters are pictograms but the script fell out of use by 500CE.
 In India the short-lived Harappa Culture (4,500-3,700BCE) also had an ancient script.
 The written script in China can only be traced back with certainty to the oracle bones of about 1,200BCE.
 However the script had a considerable vocabulary and signs of simplification at that date which strongly suggest the origin of the script goes back much further.
-It is likely that earlier writings were made on perishable material such as bamboo that have now been lost.
-What make Chinese unique is that the script forms have evolved directly to become the present day characters and so it is the longest lived script still in use in the world.
+It is likely that earlier writings were made on perishable material such as bamboo that have now all been lost.
+What makes Chinese unique is that the script forms have evolved directly to become the present day characters and so it is the longest lived script still in use in the world.
 As well as the oracle bone script, inscriptions became common on bronze ware from the Shang and Zhou dynasties.
 These inscriptions used the 金文 Jīn wén script which is less informative than the oracle bones as it just records who owned and made the vessel - the longest inscription is just 42 characters long.
 Around 2,000 of these Jinwen characters are ancestors of modern day forms.

 Chinese Character categories

-The characters are split into groups.
-The first are the ancient pictographs, these characters are derived from drawings of objects in everyday life probably over 10,000 years ago.
-During the period 5,000 to 6,000 years ago the pictures were augmented with indirect and abstract symbols, this class is called the 指事 zhǐ shì ‘refer to things’.
 Different kingdoms in the China area devised their own characters and it all became quite confusing.
 It was the discovery of writing on oracle bones from the late Shang dynasty (c.
 1200BCE) that has greatly added to the knowledge of the characters used in ancient days.
 At this time the characters remained mainly pictorial, it was then and in the later Han Dynasty that characters began to include components that indicate how they should be pronounced - the phonetic part.
 Up until then looking at a character gave no hint as to how to say it.
-Nowadays about 80% of characters have a phonetic part indicating how it might be pronounced, these are called the 形声 xíng shēng ‘appear sound’ class of character .
-The phonetics over the centuries have changed and recognizing the phonetic part is not a totally reliable guide to pronunciation.
-As well as phonetic components there are a relatively small number of ‘meaning’ or ‘determinative’ components; these radicals indicate that the character which uses it is in a particular class of thing - for example the 木 wood radical is used in over 1,500 characters all with an association with plants or wood and 心 heart radical is used in many characters describing an emotion.
+Nowadays about 80% of characters have a phonetic part indicating how it might be pronounced, these are called the 形声 xíng shēng ‘appear sound’ class of character.
+Over the centuries the spoken language has changed and recognizing the phonetic part is not a totally reliable guide to pronunciation.
+As well as phonetic components there are a relatively small number of ‘meaning’ or ‘determinative’ components; these radicals indicate that the character which uses it is in a particular class of thing - for example the 木 wood radical is used in over 1,500 characters all with an association with plants or wood and 心 heart radical is used in many characters indicating an emotion.

 Over the centuries the original pictures have been simplified for ease of writing with a brush.
 In the list of characters below on the left in brown is the original script ‘picture’ from the Shang or Zhou dynasties - 3,000 years ago.
 In blue is the modern script which uses lines and avoids curves as much as it can.
 These simplifications can make deciphering characters difficult.